March 9, 2019

 The Fest - Noon to 5

 The Berkshires' biggest and best winter street fest!
 ThunderFest is held out of of doors at Adams Visitor Center regardless of the weather!
 That's why people started to say it's "Where the hardy come to party!
 It's a great cure for your late winter cabin fever!
+Enjoy live music, great food, local beers and wine, family fun, and outdoor recreation and craft vendors.
 Free admission.

 - Cast your vote in the annual Chowder Competition as we welcome several new restaurants to the challenge this year!
 Starts at 1:30.
 Only $3.
 Held inside the Visitor Center, so it's a chance to warm up.